-• Unlimited common shares without par value and an unlimited number of preferred shares without par value.
+Unlimited common shares without par value and an unlimited number of preferred shares without par value.

-Issued and outstanding, basic and fully diluted:
+Issued and outstanding, basic and fully diluted: 33,786,135

-Activity for the year ended August 31, 2023:
+Activity for the year ended August 31, 2024:

-On September 30, and October 6, 2022 the Company issued 50,000,000 units at \$0.02 per unit for gross proceeds of \$1,000,000.
-Each unit consists of one common share and one common share purchase warrant entitling the holder to purchase one additional common share at a price of \$0.05 for a period of 12 months from the date of issuance.
+During the period of March 1 to May 31, 2024 the Company issued a total of 10,000,000 units at \$0.05 per unit for gross proceeds of \$500,000.
+The units were issued under a private placement announced on January 2, 2024 and were closed in three tranches.
+Each unit consists of one common share and one common share purchase warrant entitling the holder to purchase one additional common share at a price of \$0.075 for a period of 12 months from the date of purchase.